xinzhan/core-services.en/help/id-service/id-service-api/id-service-api-methods/id-service-api-methods-getmcvid.md

 var mcID = visitor.getMarketingCloudVisitorID(useMarketingClouidID)
 ```

->[!NOTE]Useful Tip
+>[!NOTE]
 >If you're an Analytics customer, also check for and send the Analytics ID to your function.
 For example, you would want both identifiers when passing the visitor ID in a hidden form element to a server-side application that uses the data insertion API.
+>
 >In this case, you should collect and return the Experience Cloud and Analytics visitor IDs.
 See [getAnalyticsVisitorID](id-service-api-methods-getanalyticsvisitorid.md).